 I made these charms using oven-baked clay, a mini cookie cutter and a few jewelry making supplies.
 I like to use Sculpey polymer clay because I find it the easiest and softest to work with and it never dries out.
 You can buy either white clay and tint it yourself or buy a package of assorted pre-mixed colors.
 The clay I used for these charms was made by tinting white polymer clay with a variety of oil paints using a clay conditioning machine.

-Whether you are making 5 or 100, these are super easy and fun to make, even the most novice crafter can make these.
+Whether you are making 5 or 100, these diy wine glass charms are super easy and fun to make, even the most novice crafter can make them.
 I like to make a few sets at once to have on hand to give as gifts.
 Instead of just bringing a bottle of wine as a hostess gift to the next dinner party you are invited to, add a set of wine glass charms to make it more personal and special.